CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 ### Late Work

-Late work will receive feedback but no credit.
-Due to the course's heavy reliance on teamwork, there are no late days.
+The first late assignment will incur a 10% penalty per day, and the second will receive no credit.
 We make exceptions in extraordinary circumstances, typically involving either a family or medical emergency (ideally, your academic advisor or the Dean of Student Affairs should request such exceptions on your behalf).
 We can make accommodations for travel